 – Dr. Chaand Nagpaul, BMA council chair

-The U.K.’s rush to lift all restrictions has not sat well with international organizations either.
+The U.K.’s rush to lift all measures has not sat well with international organizations either.

 “The idea that everyone is protected and it’s ‘kumbaya’ and everything goes back to normal — is a very dangerous assumption anywhere in the world.
 We’d ask governments to be really careful at this moment, not to lose the gains that we’ve made,” said Dr. Mike Ryan of the WHO.

-The reopening has also ignited fears about no restrictions creating a perfect breeding ground for new, potentially more dangerous variants that could evade vaccines.
+The reopening has also ignited fears about no measures creating a perfect breeding ground for new, potentially more dangerous variants that could evade vaccines.

 “My epidemiology colleagues are concerned that this virus has a high propensity to mutate, and the ‘survival of the fittest’ principle will ensure that new variants are adapted to their environment better than the ones they replace,” said Prof. Greenhalgh.